How to Use BW-921

 Sinkholes during the candlemaking process - This should only occur when the mould opening is small (like the one in the photos below).
 Since the exposed surface is so small, it hardens too quickly before trapped air can escape.
 Candles with a larger base (bigger mould opening) should not experience this issue, as it takes longer for the surface to harden, therefore giving enough time for trapped air to escape.

 White spots/Frosting - You may be pouring too fast, which will cause clusters of air bubbles to get trapped.
-Before pouring, make sure there are no bubbles in your pouring pot.
+Before pouring, make sure there are no bubbles in your pouring pot which can occur from agressive mixing.
 You can also tap all the way around the outside of your mould to pop air bubbles.
 If your moulds are not throughly cleaned, wax can build up in a thin layer along the inside of your mould and cause what looks like a subtle white film over your candle.
 Even if the inside of your mould feels smooth, that doesn't necessarily mean it is clean.
 Please follow cleaning instrustions mentioned at the top of the page.